 To regulate and measure humidity, I use a humidity controller, also with a long cable sensor attached to one side of the terrarium.
 The humidity controller offers me the opportunity to enter the values I want for day and night.
 I connected a fogger to the humidity controller.
 Together, the two devices provide a constant relative humidity according to the values I have entered.
 I simulate rainfalls with a hand sprayer.
 For that I base the frequency of rain showers on the climate data of Libya, Egypt and Israel.

 The lighting consists of a basic lighting for daylight and UV heat lamps that emit a very bright light, lots of heat and UV light.
-The basic lighting is provided by T8 full spectrum fluorescent tubes, basking areas are illuminated by UV metal halide lamps.
+The basic lighting is provided by T5 LED tubes, basking areas are illuminated by UV metal halide lamps.
 All lamps are switched on via timers, in order to simulate the day and to control the temperatures.

 Setup and structuring